savonet/book/audio.md

     returned),
   - `"stopped"`: the program was stopped (it has received a STOP signal),
   - `"killed"`: the program was killed (it has received a KILL signal),
-  - `"exception"`: program raised an exception,
+  - `"exception"`: the program raised an exception,
   - `"timeout"`: the `timeout` we gave was reached and the program was ended.

   This field itself has two fields detailing the return value: